-Source: Sounders FC expected to resume voluntary, individualized training next week
+Source: Sounders expected to resume voluntary, individualized training next week

-The Sounders are expected to return to training next week, a source told The Seattle Times on Friday.
+The Sounders are expected to return to training next week, a Major League Soccer source told The Seattle Times on Friday.

-Major League Soccer extended its moratorium on group training through June 1, but a source said Friday the Sounders are in the process of receiving final approval from local government and health officials to open Starfire Sports in Tukwila for voluntary, individualized workouts beginning as early as Monday.
+The league, which shut down March 12 because of the coronavirus pandemic, has extended its moratorium on group training through June 1.
+But individual workouts at team facilities have been allowed since May 6 in areas where guidelines set by public-health officials were being met.
+That prevented the Sounders from initially participating, with Washington Gov. Jay Inslee’s stay-at-home order extended through May 31.

-Once approved, Seattle would be the 17th of the 26-team league to resume some type of open-field training since MLS shut down March 12 due to the coronavirus pandemic.
+But the source on Friday said the Sounders are in the process of receiving approval from local government and health officials to open Starfire Sports in Tukwila for voluntary, individualized workouts beginning as early as Monday.

-The league first permitted voluntary, individualized workouts at official training facilities starting May 6.
-But the league guidelines, which required approval from local officials, eliminated the Sounders from initially participating.
+Once approved, Seattle would be the 17th of the 26-team league to resume some type of open-field training.

-Washington Gov. Jay Inslee extended his stay-at-home order through May 31 and subsequently unveiled a four-phase plan to fully lift the mandate should data show the spread of COVID-19 is under control.
+Inslee has unveiled a four-phase plan to fully lift the mandate should data show the spread of COVID-19 is under control, and he has offered leniency for counties and businesses less affected.

-The governor also offered leniency for counties and business less affected, but Garth Lagerwey, the Sounders’ general manager and president of soccer, said Wednesday the club isn’t pressuring officials to allow them to train at Starfire.
+But Garth Lagerwey, the Sounders’ general manager and president of soccer, said Wednesday the club isn’t pressuring officials to allow them to train at Starfire.

-“We’re going to do what they tell us we can do,” Lagerwey said.
+“We’re going to do what they tell us we can,” Lagerwey said.
 “If that means you get a couple of fewer training sessions, then so be it.
 There’s much bigger things at stake here.”

-Any sessions the Sounders do hold are not open to the public or media, and Starfire is not open for other activities.
+Any sessions the Sounders hold would not be open to the public or media, and Starfire is not open for other activities.

 The return also doesn’t mean MLS is any closer to resuming its season.
 Multiple reports detailed a league proposal to hold a truncated season beginning June 22 with the 26 teams centralized in Orlando, Florida.

 Sounders players opting to train at Starfire are permitted to use only the outdoor portion of the facility.
-They are not permitted to use the locker room, gym, or training room.
-But players leaguewide needing their facilities for treatment or injury rehabilitation can continue to do so.
+They are not permitted to use the locker room, gym or training room.
+But league players needing their facilities for treatment or injury rehabilitation can continue to do so.

-Other protocols the Sounders must follow in accordance with MLS guidelines:
+Other MLS guidelines the Sounders must follow:

 • Restricting facility access to essential staff only, with specific staff listed in the plan.